dustinheisey/An-Inconvenient-Modpack/bugs.md

 - [x] altimeter from copper recipe
 - [ ] rankine clays drop clay balls
 - [ ] crushing cobble to gravel to sand to silt to clay
-- [ ] fire clay should work with all types of sand
+- [x] fire clay should work with desert sand
-- [ ] crushing recipes for all types of gravel and sand
-- [ ] less fire clay in a recipe
-- [ ] porcelain clay to porcelain clay bricks
-- [ ] high fire clay recipe 60 fire clay, 40 bone char 20 grog

 ## Worldgen